anthnyb/patatap-clone/README.md

 # patatap-clone
-Inspired by patatap.com, plays animation effects when keys are pressed.
-Used paper.js, and howler.js.
+Inspired by [Patatap](http://patatap.com/).
+Plays animation effects when keys are pressed, using paper.js, and howler.js.